Igor333m/myReadsReact/README.md

 ## To install and launch

-* clone the this repository
+* clone the this repository `git clone https://github.com/Igor333m/myReadsReact.git`
 * install all project dependencies with `npm install`
 * start the development server with `npm start`